Website icon Xpert.Digital

 Intralogistics experts are already offering efficient concepts for individual solutions to establish online food retail as a sustainable and lucrative business model in Germany.

-DAIFUKU – As a pioneer and global leader in material handling systems, DAIFUKU develops, produces and delivers a comprehensive range of automation and logistics solutions such as logistics services that meet all requirements.
+– As a pioneer and worldwide leading provider of material flow systems, Daifuku develops, produces and delivers a comprehensive range of automation and logistics solutions such as logistics services that meet all requirements.

 E-commerce requires a high return on investment

-“Off-the-shelf solutions – i.e. fixed, inflexible systems – are no longer in demand today.
-We at DAIFUKU are able to offer our customers tailor-made solutions with a high level of investment security,” explains Markus Becker, Business Development Manager at DAIFUKU.
-“We are particularly challenged here in e-commerce, because customers in this area demand a high return on their long-term investments.
-We can allay their concerns that the modern system they are investing in today will no longer be functional in ten years’ time.”
+"Solutions from the shelf – i.e. fixed, inflexible systems – are no longer in demand today.
+We at Daifuku are able to offer our customers precisely precise solutions with high investment security," explains Markus Becker, Business Development Manager at Daifuku.
+"We are particularly challenged here in e-commerce, because customers from this area require a high profitability of their long-term investments.
+We can take concerns that the modern facility that they are investing today will no longer have their functionality in ten years."

 Keep in touch